robhrt7/backbase-widget-dependencies-proposal/README.md

 With this proposal, we are following these goals (sorted by priority):

-1. Fast and easy widget and bundles dependency installation (client-side deps and items deps)
+1. Fast and easy widget and bundles dependency installation (client-side deps and bb components deps)
-2. Easy bundles creation with flexible contents and ease of changing bundle contents
+2. Easy bundles creation and it's content management
-3. Clean, and standardized source code structure of widgets, bundles and project
+3. Clean, and standardized source code structure of widgets, bundles and Backbase CXP project it self
 4. Ability to develop and run widgets as standalone, and keep compatibility with non-backbase specialized widgets

-Current proposal is not fully compatible with todays Backbase CXP structure, first implementations will have differences in implementation as any transition stages do.
-In this document, we cover ideal endpoint and flexible core principles.

 ## Items structure examples